MiiRaGe/potaticket/README.md

 I'm not super happy about the responsiveness of the website, especially for super long title, truncate doesn't look like the right solution

+The usability haven't been touched much, the whole site feels not intuitive, clicking on the edit button for the project just edits the title, not the tickets.

 ## Tasks - bugs

 FIXED - Update a ticket - an internal server error occurs